linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

     ds[:, 99]         # Return the 100th column
     ds[[0,3,5], :]    # Return rows with index 0, 3 and 5
     ds[:, bool_array] # Return columns where bool_array elements are True

+Note that performance will be poor if you select many individual rows (columns) out of a large matrix.
+For example, loading 1000 individual elements out of a file with shape (27998, 160796) took 189 ms, whereas loading 3000 elements took two seconds.
+Loading ten randomly chosen individual full columns took 914 ms, whereas loading 1000 columns took 1 minute and 6 seconds.

+It may be better to use the ``scan()`` method (see below), which in this case took 1 minute and 12 seconds regardless of how many columns were selected.
+As a rule of thumb, ``scan()`` will be faster whenever you are loading more than about 1% of the rows or columns (randomly selected).

 Global attributes
 ~~~~~~~~~~~~~~~~~